 The next step was taken in 1873 when the English electrical engineer Willoughby Smith discovered the photovoltaic effect in solids.
 In this case about Selenium.

 A few years later, in 1877, the English William Grylls Adams professor of Natural Philosophy at King's College London, together with his student Richard Evans Day, discovered that when they exposed selenium to light it generated electricity.
 In this way, they created the first selenium photovoltaic cell.

 The first commercially available solar cells did not appear until 1956 although the cost was still very high for most people until about 1970, when the price of solar cells drops by about 80%.

 The solar cells were used in the US and Soviet satellites launched since the late 1950s.

 The growth of this industry was high until the mid 50's, when the low cost of natural gas and the improvement of coal extraction made this energy source the main source for warming.
 It was considered then, solar energy as expensive and was abandoned for industrial purposes.

 The abandonment, for practical purposes, of solar energy lasted until the 70's.
 But in those years the increase in the price of oil and gas led to a resurgence in the use of solar energy to heat homes and water, as well as in the generation of electricity.

 In addition to the price, in the case of household gas and coal water heaters, they were dangerous since poor combustion could generate toxic gases, carbon monoxide.

 The first solar hot water heater was patented in 1891 by Clarence Kemp.

-The Gulf War of 1990 further increased the interest in solar energy as a viable alternative to oil.
+The 1990 Gulf War further increased interest in solar energy as a viable oil alternative.